Spells (novel): Plot summary

 Six months have passed since the events of the first book.
-Laurel has summer vacation and has been summoned to spend eight weeks at the Academy of Avalon.
+Laurel has summer vacation and has been summoned to spend eight weeks at the academy of Avalon.
 Tamani, who is still disappointed that she chose David over him, meets her and escorts her to the gate.
 Jamison welcomes her back to Avalon and tells her that the gates were made by King Oberon (at the cost of his life) and that Winter faeries are the only ones who can open them.
-At the Academy, Laurel is surprised to learn that it was her home, not just a school.
+At the academy, Laurel is surprised to learn that it was her home, not just a school.
 She is introduced to professor Yeardley, who gives her a stack of books to read, and told that Katya, another Fall faerie, has agreed to tutor her.
 The next morning, Katya comes to Laurel's room and finds Laurel making note cards.
 She asks Laurel why she didn't summon one of the staff—who are all Spring faeries—to cut the cards, then summons one for her.
 Laurel is uncomfortable about Spring faeries being summoned for trivial tasks.

 Later, Tamani comes to visit Laurel.
-He bows and greets her formally, but hugs her once they're out of sight of other faeries.
-He explains that the Academy is very strict on protocol between Spring and Fall faeries.
+He bows and greets her formally, but hugs her once they are out of sight of other faeries.
+He explains that the academy is very strict on protocol between Spring and Fall faeries.
 Laurel wants to see Avalon, so Tamani takes her to where the Summer faeries live.
-She becomes frustrated that Tamani is walking behind her when she doesn't know where they're going.
+She becomes frustrated that Tamani is walking behind her when she doesn't know where they are going.
 Because Laurel is more than one 'rank' above Tamani, he has to walk behind her.
 Laurel asks to see where the Spring faeries live and Tamani takes her to his mother's house.
 This confuses Laurel; she was told faeries don't have parents, but Tamani corrects her that Fall and Winter faeries don't.
 They are separated from their parents so they can better fulfil their duties.
 Even the records of the two faeries who created her seed were destroyed when she sprouted.
-Though frustrated, she admits that it's better than two faeries missing her for years whilst she grew up in the human world.
+Though frustrated, she admits that it is better than two faeries missing her for years whilst she grew up in the human world.
 At his mother's house, Tamani introduces Laurel to his mother, Rhoslyn and his niece, who's a Summer faerie.
 Laurel asks if Tamani has a father, and Tamani says he did, until about a month ago.